Versioning¶

 };

-- All documents should be constructed using methods from
+• All documents should be constructed using methods from Document static class.

-static class. - All contexts should be constructed using methods from
+• All contexts should be constructed using methods from Context static class.

-static class. - All functions should be constructed using methods from
+• All functions should be constructed using methods from Function static class.

 // Version 1.5.*